-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage boils down to a single number.

-Credit reporting agencies use your payment history to create this score.
+Credit reporting agencies use your payment history in order to build a FICO score.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to build a credit score:
+While these methods vary, each agency uses the following to determine a credit score:

-- Your Credit History - Have you had credit for many years, or for a short time?
+- Credit History - Have you had credit for years, or for a short time?

-- Balances on your Credit Cards - How many accounts do you hold?
+- Credit Card Balances - How many accounts do you carry?
 How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary slightly from one agency to another.
+Each of these factors is assigned a value and a weight.
+The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most borrowers getting a mortgage score 620 or above.
+Higher is always better.
+Most people getting a mortgage in the current environment score 620 or above.

 Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Is it possible to raise your FICO score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you must appeal incorrect items on your credit report.)
+(Of course you must remove incorrect data on your credit report.)

-You can get a federally-mandated free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.